-Pulling colors from light fixtures
+Pull colors from light fixtures.

 Sometimes a pendant light fixture above the center of the island or counter can be matched to the style of the stool (metal pendant – metal stool).
-Ornate Pendant light fixtures can match an ornate stool.
-Straight lined light fixtures with no curves can match a simple, straight line on stools.

-Pulling colors from appliances, like stainless steel
+Pull colors from appliances like stainless steel.

-A lot of stainless will look industrial, if that’s what you like.
+Too much stainless will look industrial, if that’s what you like.
 For example:

-but can be warmed up with extra wood tones in the room:
+However, stainless can be warmed up with extra wood tones in the room:

 Floors under the stool should be contrasting to the stool.

 A wood or metal stool should not be the same shade or color as the floor.
 If the color of the stool is the same color as the floor, it could look too blended and not contrasting.

 Here are examples of kitchens that have a good contrast between the floor and the stools:

 We went over selecting colors and how to contrast with colors and patterns.
 Now, I want to leave you with some color schemes that I find work in today’s modern world but are also a little out of the box.